refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

   In statistics, additive smoothing, also called Laplace smoothing or Lidstone smoothing, is a technique used to smooth estimate probability of categorical data.
 Given an observation x = (x1, …, xd) N trials, a "smoothed" version of the data gives the probability estimator:
   $${\hat {\theta }}_{i}={\frac {x_{i}+\alpha }{N+\alpha d}}\qquad (i=1,\ldots ,d),$$

   where $$\alpha$$ is a small number called pseudocount.
 The original version of such formula comes from the [rule of succession](https://en.wikipedia.org/wiki/Rule_of_succession) ($$\alpha=1$$) which is designed to solve the [sunrise problem](https://en.wikipedia.org/wiki/Sunrise_problem).
-If you are confused with the prior ignorance and noninformative prior distributions, see [this doc](http://www.stats.org.uk/priors/noninformative/Smith.pdf) and [thie cheatsheet](http://www.stats.org.uk/priors/noninformative/YangBerger1998.pdf).
+If you are confused with the prior ignorance and noninformative prior distributions, see [this doc](http://www.stats.org.uk/priors/noninformative/Smith.pdf) ,[the cheatsheet](http://www.stats.org.uk/priors/noninformative/YangBerger1998.pdf) or [my blog](https://refraction-ray.github.io/%E8%B4%9D%E5%8F%B6%E6%96%AF%E6%8E%A8%E6%96%AD%E5%B0%8F%E8%AE%AE/).

 * MLE vs. MAP